December 2, 2017

 * Year-end ties will be first broken by if you worked a race.
 If both/all riders have worked a race ties will be broken by whichever rider has the highest quantity of 1st place finishes, then 2nd’s, and so on.
 If there is still a tie the rider who finished better at the last round will win the year-end award. *

-**You must race at least 5 races to qualify for year-end awards (working a race does not count toward your 5 races)**
+**You must race at least 50% of races to qualify for year-end awards (working a race does not count toward your 50% of races)**

 Work Points: